UniVE-SSV/SoftwareArchitecture/_docs/docker/cli-and-dockerfile.md

 docker run -d -p 3200:3000 simple-node-app
 {% endhighlight %}
 With the flag -d we are going to tell Docker to run the container in detached mode, while with -p we can specify the port mapping: in our case, we are mapping the 3200 port of our host to port 3000 of the container.
-The application is then avaiable at <a href="localhost:3200">localhost:3200</a>:
+The application is then avaiable at <a target="_blank" rel="noopener noreferrer" href="localhost:3200">localhost:3200</a>:
 ![Docker images]({{ site.baseurl }}/images/docker_cli_4.png)
 ### Other Dockerfile commands
-Here we see briefly two other important Dockerfile commands: a complete list can be found <a href="https://docs.docker.com/engine/reference/builder/">here</a>.
+Here we see briefly two other important Dockerfile commands: a complete list can be found <a target="_blank" rel="noopener noreferrer" href="https://docs.docker.com/engine/reference/builder/">here</a>.
 1. **EXPOSE**: informs Docker that the container listens on specified network ports at runtime, and permits to specify also if the port listens on TCP or UDP protocol (default TCP if the protocol is omitted).
 For example:
 {% highlight bash %}
 EXPOSE 80/udp